mickaeltorres/openbsd-kvm/README.md

  - quick and dirty code :D
  - the IO/MMIO instruction emulation is, at best, a hack
  - sometimes to install debian on intel CPU, it is needed to kill a process
+ - text and VGA console doesn't refresh well, the culprit would be, IO/MMIO emulation and/or the KVM_GET_DIRTY_LOG ioctl
  - ...

 Compile the kernel with the patch: